Beyond Control

 — Moxie Marlinspike, “The Promise of Defeat”

-Anarchist systems persist not by winning but by making winning irrelevant.
+Anarchist systems persist through perpetual negotiation rather than terminal victory.
 They assume no central authority, no enforcement capability, no power asymmetry in their favor.
 They work through mutual benefit and self-organizing principles.

 Three Constitutional Principles